pytorch/glow/docs/AOT.md

   and `resnet50.weights` files into the `build` directory.
 * `build/main.o`:  it compiles the `resnet50_standalone.cpp` file, which is the main file of the project.
   This source file gives a good idea about how to interface with an auto-generated bundle.
-  It contains the code for interfacing with with the auto-generated bundle.
+  It contains the code for interfacing with the auto-generated bundle.
   *  It allocated the memory areas based on their memory sizes provided in `resnet50_config`.
   *  Then it loads the weights from the auto-generated `resnet50.weights` file.
   *  It loads the input image, pre-processes it and puts it into the mutable weight variables memory area.
-  *  Once evertything is setup, it invokes the compiled network model by calling the `resnet50` function from the `resnet50.o` object file.
+  *  Once everything is setup, it invokes the compiled network model by calling the `resnet50` function from the `resnet50.o` object file.
  * `resnet50`: it links the user-defined `resnet50_standalone.o` and auto-generated `resnet50.o`
   into a standalone executable file called `resnet50_standalone`